learn-co-curriculum/dsc-one-sample-z-test/README.md

 ### The Null Hypothesis ($H_0$)

-For a one-sample $z$-test, you define your null hypothesis as there being **no significant difference** between the specified sample and population means.
+For a one-sample *z*-test, you define your null hypothesis as there being **no significant difference** between the specified sample and population means.
 In other words, under the null hypothesis, you assume that any observed (generally small) difference between the sample and population means may be present due to sampling or experimental error.
 Considering this, for this problem, you can define a null hypothesis ($H_0$) as:

 > There is **no significant difference** between the sample mean and population mean